Functional Programming in Python: When and How to Use It

 Python

->>> 100 + sum([1, 2, 3, 4, 5])
+>>> sum([1, 2, 3, 4, 5], start=100)

 115

 As you’ve seen in the above examples, even in cases where you can accomplish a task using reduce(), it’s often possible to find a more straightforward and Pythonic way to accomplish the same task without it.
-Maybe it’s not so hard to imagine why reduce() was removed from the core language after all.
+Maybe it’s not so hard to understand why reduce() was removed from the core language after all.

-That said, reduce() is kind of a remarkable function.
-The description at the beginning of this section states that reduce() combines elements to produce a single result.
-But that result can be a composite object like a list or a tuple.
-For that reason, reduce() is a very generalized higher-order function from which many other functions can be implemented.
+But that result doesn’t have to be a single value, like in the examples shown above.
+It can also be a composite object like a list or a tuple.
+For that reason, reduce() is a very generalized higher-order function from which you can implement many other functions.

 For example, you can implement map() in terms of reduce():